 The mapping and promotion of best practices for addressing the phenomenon with the aim of informing children, school communities and public authorities.

-Teachers, parents and public services and entities were the the main groups who benefitted from the project, as they obtained useful tools and resources to support them in their fight against bullying.
-Children who have been victimized in the school or the wider social environment, as well as children and young people who were in some way involved in the phenomenon of bullying (either as victims, victimizers or observers) were indirectly benefitted from the implementation of EAN project.
+Teachers, parents and public services and entities were the main groups who benefitted from the project, as they obtained useful tools and resources to support them in their fight against bullying.
+Children who have been victimized in the school or the wider social environment, as well as children and young people who were in some way involved in the phenomenon of bullying (either as victims of bullying, or persons who exercised bullying, or observers) were indirectly benefitted from the implementation of EAN project.

 The following deliverables were produced as part of the project:

 A Good Practice Guide will incorporates a selection of past examples of good practice in bullying within member states and at European level

 Recommendations aiming at the development of a common European strategy against bullying based on the mapping of national legislation and various studies and surveys on the phenomenon at national and European level.

 One Day in Europe Every Day for Children